Scene and sequel: The Anatomy of a Scene

-Before a writer crafts a scene, they must know its purpose as it relates to the story, because each scene must move the plot forward.
+Before a writer crafts a scene, its purpose must be known as it relates to the story, because each scene must advance the plot.
 If nothing new happens, if the character has not been changed, then the scene is not effective.
 Each scene should be a response to the one that came before it.
 Something happens that makes the character react or change.
 It can be physically, emotionally, or both.
 Then the character must decide what to do next.
 The previous scene's ending triggers the next scene's beginning.
 Just like the whole story, each scene has a beginning, middle, and end.
 And much like the start of any story, each scene's beginning must hook the reader.
-The middle can't lag.
+The middle can not lag.
 Tension or conflict must rise.
-It doesn't need to be action-packed.
-Maybe there's unspoken tension between characters, internal conflict for the protagonist, or new information is discovered.
+It does not need to be action-packed.
+Maybe there is unspoken tension between characters, internal conflict for the protagonist, or new information is discovered.
 The scene ends with the character processing what just happened, and their response (a reaction, a decision) sets up the beginning of the next scene.
 Each scene starts with an action, tensions rise, and it ends with a reaction.